slasheight-netsec/website-slasheight/content/en/posts/how-i-built-this-website.md

 ### Adding a Repository Using GitHub Desktop

+At this point if you don't have a GitHub account you will need to go create one.
+Then you will need to sign into your GitHub account in GitHub Desktop.
+After you have done that you are ready to add a repository to your GitHub account.

 In GitHub Desktop, go to file > add local repository > select the path of your website > click "Add repository"

 In the left hand pane you will see the file changes you have made.
 In the bottom left there is a required summary field.
 Enter a useful summary.
 For example, "creating website repository".
 Click "Commit to master".

 Then in the top of the page click "Publish Repository".

+Now go to your GitHub account online and verify the repository has been created.

 ## Configuring Netlify
-Coming soon.

 ### Linking GitHub Repository to Netlify
-Coming soon.
+At this point you will need create an account on Netlify, and link your GitHub account.
+This is very straight forward, and Netlify will guide you through the process.

 ### Configure Netlify to Build Using HUGO
-Coming soon.
+Create a new site from the overview page of your netlify account.
+Select "Import an Existing Account".
+Chose GitHub as your git provider.
+Then select the repository containing your website.

+Now you will be prompted to configure your website "Build Settings".
+This is where we will tell Netlify that our website should be built using HUGO.
+Fill out the "Basic Build Settings" as below.

 ### Your Site is Live!
-Coming soon.
+At this point your website should be live on the internet.
+Pretty slick!

 ## Creating a Custom Domain

 After you create your website on Netlify you will be given a URL that anyone can type into their web browser and get to your page.
 However, this URL will be auto generated and will be something like [iridescent-muffin-697134.netlify.app](iridescent-muffin-697134.netlify.app).
-It looks like the format netlify uses to create this domain starts with a docker container name, then a random string of numbers, and ends with "netlify.app".

 This isn't very nice if you are hoping to put your website on your resume, or have people remember your site and be able to type it into an address bar easily.
 If you want the URL of your website to resemble the actual name of your website.
 You will have to use a custom domain.

 Using a custom domain for your website is NOT FREE.
 You will need to purchase a domain or bring your own.
 Netlify makes it really easy to buy a domain.
 For example, I bought the domain for my website for $12.99 a year.
 Personally I think it's worth it because it make your websites address memorable and readable.

-## Updating your Website
+## How to Update your Website

 The best part about how we built this website is you can work on it from any computer with HUGO and GitHub desktop or Git installed.
 I would highly recommend using VSCODE to make things easier on yourself, but it's not necessary.